xmendez/wfuzz/docs/user/advanced.rst

 """""""

 The --slice command line parameter in conjuntion with the described filter language allows you to filter a payload.
-The specific payload to filter, specified by the -z switch must preceed --slice.
+The payload to filter, specified by the -z switch must preceed --slice comamand line parameter.

 An example is shown below::